ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 |`Transaction Rate, age 70 - 80, bogo_4: 0.005289071284746735`|
 |`Transaction Rate, age = 70 - 80, no offer: 0.005036440433212479`|

-*Fig 10: Average transaction values - Variation by Age*
+*Fig 11: Average transaction values - Variation by Age*

 #### Income
-The lowest income customers had the highest response to discount and BOGO offers in terms of transaction volume.
+The lowest-income customers had the highest response to discount and BOGO offers in terms of transaction volume.
 I have illustrated this with discount offers.

 ![placeholder_1](https://ismith1024.github.io/images/inc20_disc_tr.png)